thosearetheguise/thosearetheguise.github.io/_posts/2021-09-21-Vulnhub-Hackerkid-1.md

 ## Write up:

 [insert witty hackerkid intro line. :P ]
-Lets kick it off with the same thing we start with always.
+Lets kick it off with the same thing we always start with.
 A good old nmap scan.

 ```
 nmap -sC -sV $TARGETIP -oN nmap.log